wubuku/rooch/examples/blog_example/README.md

 Note that the `Owner` parameter is no longer present in the method parameters above.

 Then, delete `article_add_comment_logic.move`, run the dddappp tool again.
+(Note that since the tool does not overwrite the already existing `*_logic.move` file by default, you will need to delete it manually.)

-In the regenerated `article_add_comment_logic.move` file, the `verify` function will have an empty body except for the signature part.
-You will need to fill it in yourself.
+Open the regenerated `article_add_comment_logic.move` file, find the `verify` function, fill the function body with the business logic code you want.

 ## Test Application